-The island of Benbecula is, in my opinion, the most scenic isle of the entire Outer Hebrides.
+The isle of Benbecula is, in my opinion, the most scenic island of the entire Outer Hebrides.

 While Lewis is known for its historic sites (the Callanish Stones and Gearrannan Blackhouses to name two) and the Uists are known for their pristine beaches, Benbecula is highly regarded for its beautiful landscape where picture-perfect lochans pockmark a sweeping vista of heather and machair.

 To the east are a number of white sand beaches and to the west is a rugged coastline that’s broken into what seems like a thousand tiny islets, while the middle of the island is home to its highest point at Reuval.